Ranked #1 Children's Hospital by U.S. News & World Report

-This story originally appeared in the Fall 2010 edition of Dream Magazine.
+This story originally appeared in the Fall 2010 edition of Dream Magazine, a publication of Boston Children's Hospital.
 Dependent on an IV for calories, Gwen got sicker and sicker, until an intestinal transplant offered her a chance at a normal childhood.

 For as long as she can remember, Gwen Lorimier, now 8, wanted nothing more intensely than the ability to eat.
 To chomp down on a steaming hotdog.
 To lick vanilla ice cream as it melted down a cone.
 To snack on cereal while watching cartoons with her big sister, Abby.
 But eating was merely a fantasy for Gwen.
 Since the age of 1, her body had mysteriously refused to digest food.
 To stay alive, Gwen received all her calories and nutrition through an IV.
 Nothing could pass through her mouth without causing excruciating pain—not even water.

 As a newborn, Gwen just wouldn't eat, recall her moms, Kim and Sue.
 "She'd scream in pain every time we tried to feed her and she'd go seven or eight hours without food, content as long as she didn't have to eat," says Kim.
 At 8 months, Gwen was diagnosed with intussusception, a blockage in the digestive tract that prevents food and liquid from passing through normally.
 She had surgery to fix the obstruction, and her moms hoped she'd rapidly recover.

 But Gwen's health continued to deteriorate.
 During normal digestion, a series of organized muscle contractions, called peristalsis, moves food from your stomach along your intestinal tract.
 But when Gwen ate, her digestive tract inexplicably froze up, causing major backups and terrible pain.
 It didn't make sense; the surgery had fixed the blockage, so why couldn't she eat?